 At the Elizabethan Academy we believe that everyone is unique.
-Our core values of respect and tolerance to all is something which we as an Academy are immensely proud of.
+Our core values of respect and tolerance to all is something which we as a school are immensely proud of.
 At the Elizabethan we have been promoting British Values to all students in line with recent guidance from the DfE.

 The DfE has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At The Elizabethan Academy these values are reinforced regularly throughout all year groups during PSHCE lessons, as well as through the curriculum in many subjects.
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
+At The Elizabethan Academy these values are reinforced regularly throughout all year groups during Personal Development and Careers lessons, as well as through the curriculum in many subjects.

 There are five main areas which we focus upon at the Elizabethan to promote British values:

-We also promote democracy within the Academy by voting for team leaders and sport ambassadors.
+We also promote democracy within our school by voting for House Captains, Sports Captains and other leadership posts.
 This allows pupils to understand the voting process and how democracy works first hand.
 We have an active School Council which is an avenue pupils use to have their voices heard.

-Part of our school ethos and behaviour policy revolves around core values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+Part of our school ethos and behaviour policy revolves around core values such as ‘Respect’, and students have been part of discussions and assemblies related to what this means and how it is shown.
 These ideas are reiterated through the school and classroom rules, as well as our behaviour policy.
-In PSHCE we cover the importance of having respect for all humans regardless of their race, religion, gender, sexuality and personal belief.
-At The Elizabethan Academy we believe that living in a multi-cultural society with harmony and peace is vital to building strong communities.
-We therefore ensure our pupils develop a deep sense of mutual respect between each other, staff and the wider community.
+In Personal Development and Careers sessions we cover the importance of having respect for all humans regardless of their race, religion, gender, sexuality and personal belief.
+We believe that living in a multi-cultural society with harmony and peace is vital to building strong communities.
+We therefore ensure our students develop a deep sense of mutual respect between each other, staff and the wider community.